 - 8 slices 1-inch thick day-old French bread

-If you’re going to make cookies with powdered eggs, you’ll get a better result if you combine the egg powder with the butter and sugar first, rather than adding it in at the end.
+If you’re going to make cookies with powdered eggs, you’ll get a better result if you combine the egg powder with the butter and sugar first rather than adding it in at the end.
+This is the perfect sweet survival food.

 However, if you combine the butter-sugar mixture with the egg and necessary water, you will get a mix because the water does not want to mix with the fat in the butter.